 Franklin Robotics ‘Tertill’ promises to weed your garden for you

 Last year was a particularly big one for weeds, with many of us struggling in vain to control them in our gardens.
 But thankfully, just in time for next summer, there’s an invention that just might alleviate this tiresome chore.
 It’s called Tertill and it proposes to do the weeding for you.
 Continue reading

-Boxwood has been a garden staple for centuries, instantly infusing a landscape with structure and elegance.
-Its dense, evergreen foliage can be sheared into almost any shape imaginable.
+Boxwood has been a garden staple for centuries.
+Not only does it add structure to outdoor spaces, but its dense, evergreen foliage can be sheared into almost any shape imaginable.
 For those of us on the East Coast, the fact that deer won’t eat it only adds to its appeal.
 There’s just one problem: it’s plagued by a bunch of pests and diseases.
-Continue reading →
+Continue reading